Designing a Beautiful Interactive Environment

 The key is to find what it is you want to communicate and as Plato once said ”You can discover more about a person in an hour of play than a year of conversation”, and these are the exact moments The Urban Conga strives to create and advocate for all demographics to share through their work.

-They’ve used Bare Conductive in several projects before, so Ryan was one of the first people that explored the Interactive Wall’s capabilities.
+They’ve used Bare Conductive products in several projects before, so Ryan was one of the first people that explored the Interactive Wall’s capabilities.
 It was a lot cleaner and easier to use, something that allowed them to take less time figuring out the setup and more time designing the overall piece they were creating.

 Ryan says that the first idea that came to mind with the new kit was to create an interactive environment.
 It had been something they wanted to do for a while and the new kit came out right when they were in the process of designing this playable exhibition.